FelixOnline/v2/content/articles/2015-3-25-fka-twigs-feminism-and-female-sexuality-on-video.md

 subtitle: >
   Fred Fyles compares the different approaches FKA twigs and Sia take when it comes to their controlling their public image in music videos
 date: "2015-03-25 12:21:15 +0000"

 # Attributes from Felix Online V1
 id: "5428"
 old_path: /music/5428/fka-twigs-feminism-and-female-sexuality-on-video
 aliases:
  - /music/5428/fka-twigs-feminism-and-female-sexuality-on-video
+imported: true
+comments:
+ - QIC Internkontroll HMS er et pent verktyGreat website It looks extremely good Sustain the excellent workcsgo skins market httpforumposzkodowanychplindexphppdiscussion2043csgoskinspaypalgetbeforeyourentiregamingpalsYou have got the most effective webpagesnba 2k16 my account httpfifa15coinsaircuscomnba2k16mtcoinsusingayearofmasteringtheinsHello Web Admin I noticed that your OnPage SEO is is missing a few factors for one you do not use all three H tags in your post also I notice that you are not using bold or italics properly in your SEO optimization OnPage SEO means more now than ever since the new Google update Panda No longer are backlinks and simply pinging or sending out a RSS feed the key to getting Google PageRank or Alexa Rankings You now NEED OnPage SEO So what is good OnPage SEOFirst your keyword must appear in the titleThen it must appear in the URLYou have to optimize your keyword and make sure that it has a nice keyword density of 35

 # Article Taxonomies
 categories:
  - music
 tags:
+authors:
+ - ff712

+# Homepage control params
 headline: true
 featured: true